top of page

 The Home of SA Shark Activity

 We have become a vital asset in shark attack mitigation for the state of South Australia.
-Shark Watch is an interactive service providing coastal water users with up to date information regarding shark sightings.
+Shark Watch is an interactive service providing coastal water users with up to date information on shark sightings.
 With more than 100,000 public users in the state of South Australia alone, Shark Watch is the number one domain for community shark sightings with coastal coverage from virtually every corner of the state!

-If you're a swimmer, surfer, recreational kayaker, or diver, our voluntary service is ideal and can make up part of your prep for the day with daily updates flowing regularly throughout summer coinciding with the increasing coastal visitation numbers and aerial surveillance throughout this period.
+If you're a swimmer, surfer, recreational kayaker, or diver, our voluntary service is ideal and can make up part of your prep for the day with daily updates flowing regularly throughout summer coinciding with the increasing coastal visitation numbers and aerial surveillance during this period.

 7D2_4742 (1).jpg